Sarika922/bec-513-coding-assignment/README.md

 ENST00000229416.10,ENST00000504353.1,ENST00000504525.1,ENST00000505197.1,ENST00000505294.5,ENST00000509541.5,ENST00000510837.5,ENST00000513939.6,ENST00000514004.5,ENST00000514373.3,ENST00000514933.2,ENST00000515580.1,ENST00000616923.5,ENST00000643939.1,ENST00000650454.1	ENSG00000001084.12	2290.61	2191.61	690.00	7.97	10.94	690.00	0.00	8.53	11.99	6.82069	10.1848	0.0676588	9.58672	14.3148	0.067699
 ```

 2<sup>nd</sup> column contains your patterns of interest.
-But, your final code should not depend on the column position of your pattern in the file.
+But, your final run (code + linux command) should be in a way that code should not be sensitive to the column position of your pattern in the file.
 Of course, you are free to use `stdin` and other linux commands to mend it to your way.
 You have to think how to keep your code general so that when you are working in different scenario, you don't have to make changes in the code.

 As instructed above, your thoughts explained on your GitHub repo will earn 0.5 marks and your coding 1.5.